-The combination of all these ingredients and characteristics creates the allure that the Mercedes-Benz 500 E has exuded since the moment of its first appearance at the Paris motor show in October 1990.
+The combination of all these ingredients and characteristics creates the allure that the Mercedes-Benz 500 E has exuded since the moment of its first appearance at the Paris motor show on October 1990.
 You can still feel it today.
 Indeed, this powerful saloon has long been one of the most highly sought-after young classic cars bearing the three-pointed star.
 Just 10,479 units were built in the years until 1995 – a figure that also includes the E 60 AMG, with which it is counted in the production statistics.
 The first 500 E cost 134,520 Deutschmarks – more than twice as much as a 300 E, a car which itself could not exactly be called unspectacular.
-By the
+By the end, the price was 145,590 Deutschmarks for an E 500, as it was designated from 1993 onwards.
+So it is perhaps hardly surprising that there are very few well-preserved 500 E/E 500 models still around.
+But anyone who does buy one will find they have an exceptional and powerful saloon that is nevertheless extremely practical for everyday use.

 The engine and four-speed automatic transmission